 M54 Steel Price and Availability

-Carpenter Technology produces and typically keeps an inventory of M54 steel in round bar form of the following sizes, usually with immediate shipment and no minimum order: 1.0625", 1.25", 4" and 7.625" OD.
+Carpenter Technology produces and typically keeps an inventory of M54 steel in round bar form of the following sizes, usually with immediate shipment and no minimum order: 1.0625", 1.25", and 4".
+There are a few thousand pounds of 7" and 7.625" OD currently available but these sizes will not be kept in inventory in the future unless requested.

 Other sizes will be added in time, and they can produce custom diameters, round corner square and octagon, although longer lead times and minimum orders in the range of 800 lbs are likely.